particle-iot/docs/src/content/en/shared/firmware.md

 ### analogRead()

 Reads the value from the specified analog pin.
-The Spark Core has 8 channels (A0 to A7) with a 12-bit resolution.
+The device has 8 channels (A0 to A7) with a 12-bit resolution.
 This means that it will map input voltages between 0 and 3.3 volts into integer values between 0 and 4095.
 This yields a resolution between readings of: 3.3 volts / 4096 units or, 0.0008 volts (0.8 mV) per unit.

 ```C++
 // SYNTAX